Arnold Schwarzenegger compares US Capitol mob to Nazis

 Schwarzenegger, best known for his movie role as the Terminator, was elected as California’s governor in 2003 during a special recall election.
 He was later elected to a full term.

-“I believe, as shaken as we are about the events of recent days, we will come out stronger because we now understand what can be lost,” he said, adding that those behind Wednesday’s riots — and those that fomented them — be held accountable.
+“I believe, as shaken as we are about the events of recent days, we will come out stronger because we now understand what can be lost,” he said, adding that those behind Wednesday’s riots — and those that fomented them — will be held accountable.